foldda/charian/README.md

 4. [License, Etc.](#license-etc)
 5. [The Big Picture](#the-big-picture)

-# Introducing Charian
+# Introduction

 Charian (pron. /ka-ri-en/) is an API for encoding structured data to a text string - a process known as serialization.
-Carian serialization can be used for implementing -
+Charian serialization can be used for implementing -

-- **Persistent data storage** - for conveniently storing arbitrary structured data in files or databases (as strings);
+- **Persistent data storage** - for storing arbitrarily structured data in files or databases as a string;
-- **Distributed computing** - for passing programming object or data structure in RPC calls (as a "string parameter");
+- **Distributed computing** - for passing dynamic programming object or data structure in RPC calls as a "string parameter";
 - **Data communication** - for sending complex structured data in a serialized form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-Charian serialization uses a new, schemaless format[^1] in its data encoding, meaning the process does not require pre-establishing a data model or schema.
+Charian serialization uses a new, schemaless format called RDA[^1] in its encoding, meaning the process does not require pre-establishing a data model or schema.
 Compared to conventional approaches, Charian's one-size-fits-all approach has many advantages such as being -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format that uses multiple delimiters that can be dynamically defined and expanded.
-An RDA-encoded string provides an encoded storage space that is accessible as a multidimensional array.
+An RDA-encoded string provides an encoded storage space accessible as a multidimensional array.

 - **Simple and universal**: It is ideal for data exchange between programs with evolving and dynamic data models;
 - **Minimalism and lightweight**: The API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
-- **Easy to use**: Charian is "one size fits all" and has no settings or configuration for different situations;
+- **Easy to use**: Charian is "one size fits all" - it has no settings or configuration to set;
 - **Language and system independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-By serializing arbitrary data objects into strings, Charian allows flexible cross-program data exchange using only generic data exchange methods and protocols, as opposed to the traditional approach of building data-model-dependent custom pipelines.
-Charian envisions [a new data communication ecosystem that provides unified data communication between collaborative programs](#the-big-picture).
+In contrast to the traditional approach of building data-model-dependent custom pipelines, Charian allows flexible cross-program data exchange using only generic data exchange methods and protocols and paves the way for [a new data communication ecosystem that simplifies and unifies data communication between collaborative programs](#the-big-picture).

-From this repo, Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java).
+Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) in this repo.
 These implementations are clones of each other, meaning they share a near-identical programming design/structure/naming convention.
-In this doco we use the C# API as an example to explain Charian's concept and usage pattern.
+Below we'll use the C# API as an example to explain Charian's concept and usage pattern.

 ## Inside the API